New Brunswick environmental legislation: Unsightly Premises Act

 The Unsightly Premises Act establishes guidelines surrounding the up keep of property.
 It prohibits individuals from allowing their property to overcome by garbage and appear unsightly to the general public.
 It outlines how the property owner should be notified the approved methods for enforcing the Act.

 Beverage Containers Act

 The Beverage Containers Act contains the guidelines on how to establish and maintain the deposit/refund system for beverage containers.

-General Regulation

 Under the General Regulation are the requirements surrounding the size and labeling of the containers.
 It establishes the procedures at recycling plants, also known as Redemption Centres, about how they are to operate, fees, and how/how much of the fees are to be sent to the Environmental Trust Fund.